metamn/metamn-dev/README.md

 ## Metamn

-The source code for http://metamn.io and the associated Styleguide http://metamn.io/styleguide
+The source code for http://metamn.io and the associated Styleguide http://metamn.io/styleguide.

+A short introduction how use Gulp to create the Styleguide can be found on Medium: https://medium.com/@metamn/creating-a-styleguide-with-gulp-2298fc928086

+Here we will get all the details how everything was made.

 ## Technologies